shreklab/Matty-et-al-2021/README.md

 ## Contact

-If you are having substantial issues or have questions about the code, please contact jess.allison.haley at gmail.com.
+If you are having substantial issues or have questions about the code, please contact jahaley at ucsd.edu.